-Your contact person will offer feedback on your initial application, room for improvement and areas you may need to consider.
+Your contact person will offer feedback on your initial application, including opportunities for improvement and areas you may need to consider.
 The team of reviewers will review your final application.
 A certifying officer will visit your community to witness the community safety efforts.
 A congratulatory ceremony will be conducted because this is great reason for celebration – keeping all citizens safe in your community.

 - Community contaacts SCFNZ for guidance and support.

-- Become familiar with the Safe Community model.
+- Community becomes familiar with the Safe Community model.

 - Community submits a letter of intent to SCFNZ.

-- SCFNZ will invoice the community for entire process and appoint a key contact person.
+- SCFNZ invoices the community for entire accreditation process and appoint a key contact person at SCFNZ.

 - Community submits draft application documentation to SCFNZ.

-- Feedback will be provided on draft within 14 working days.
+- SCFNZ provides feedback on draft application within 14 working days.

 - Community submits final application document.

 - SCFNZ provides feedback on accreditation application from the team of reviewers.

-- Host a site visit to demonstrate community safety efforts for the Certifier/Review Team.
+- Community hosts a site visit to demonstrate community safety efforts for the accreditation certifier/review team.

-- Conduct a ceremony celebrating your official accreditation.
+- Community conducts a ceremony celebrating the official accreditation.

 Communities seeking accreditation must meet the following six indicators based on the Safe Community model:

 - Leadership and Collaboration: demonstration of leadership by a coalition or group focused on improving community safety.